 If you are new to WSOP NJ, there are a couple of offers for new players to be aware of.
 On their first deposit, players get not one, but two WSOP deposit bonuses.

-First of all, there is $50 worth of free play, followed by a more standard welcome bonus of 100% up to $1000.
-In both cases, you will also receive $700 worth of freeroll value.
+First of all, there is up to $100 worth of free play, followed by a more standard welcome bonus of 100% up to $1000.
+Additionally, you will also receive $700 worth of freeroll value.

 For players with smaller bankrolls or those looking to kick-start their poker journey with a small deposit, this offer by WSOP NJ is right up their alley.